sjaakp/cropper/README.md

 # Cropper #

 **Cropper** is a jQuery widget to add cropping by zoom and pan to any application.
-It should work in any modern browser.
+The cropping area is set by dragging the image 'under' the widget, and zooming with a slider. **Cropper** should work in any modern browser.

 ## Dependencies ##